Chai-mae/Automatic-Speaker-recognition/README.md

     return highest_score, predicted_speaker
  ```
-Next, we load all the GMM models for men and women and store them in dictionaries based on n_components and gender:(key: model_name , value: gmm model)
+Next, we load all the GMM models for men and women and store them in dictionaries based on n_components and gender: (key: model_name , value: gmm model)
-and also we load files containing mfcc features for male and female and store them in dictionaries according to duration and gender: (key: model_name , value: mfcc_features)
+and also we load the files containing mfcc features for men and women and store them in dictionaries according to duration and gender: (key: model_name , value: mfcc_features)

-We go to the speaker identification stage, this part of code, we apply the predict_speaker function for each segment, and store the results in a list of dictionaries.
+We go to the speaker identification stage, in the following part of code, we apply the predict_speaker function for each segment, and store the results in a list of dictionaries.
 Each dictionary contains information such as the name of the test speaker, the number of segments, the maximum score obtained and the predicted speaker.
  ```javascript
 results_3_H_128 = []